-Clean Credit specialises in helping people remove negative credit items from their credit files, such as defaults and judgements.
+Clean Credit specialises in helping people remove negative credit items from their credit files, such as defaults and judgments.
 Through this process, Clean Credit can help you restore your credit rating, allowing you to secure credit once again.

 Your credit rating is important.
 As most credit providers will review your credit file as a part of their application process, the effect of having a poor credit rating is substantial; it could mean you find it very difficult to secure credit.
 While there are credit providers who specialise in bad credit loans, the cost of these products are generally very high when compared to more mainstream loan options.